couchbase/cbft/docs/dev-guide/index-definitions.md

   storage library (EXPERIMENTAL)

 - TBD (leveldb, forestdb, once we get the builds working correctly)

+The other sub-fields under the ```store``` JSON sub-object are dependent on the persistent storage implementation that is being used.

 Note: underneath the hood, both the parsed ```mapping``` and
 ```store``` objects are used when cbft invoke's bleve's ```NewUsing```